For Physicians. By Physicians.™

 Clinical risk assessment tools

-• The following tools perform similarly and are moderately accurate at predicting osteoporosis
+• The following tools perform similarly, have thresholds for screening and are moderately accurate at predicting osteoporosis

 • Osteoporosis Risk Assessment Instrument (ORAI)